akhodakivskiy/akhodakivskiy.github.io/_posts/2012-12-11-private-implementation-forward-declaration.markdown

 {% capture column_left %}

+Well...
+I catually learned this a long time ago, but nevertheless.

 Includes in C/C++ are extremely inefficient.
-It's uncommon to find a system where a single hange to a header file file would cause 10 minutes recompilation.
+It's not uncommon to find a system where a single change to a header file file would cause 10 minutes recompilation.
 I used to suffer from this a lot.
 I could count the number of times my code had compiled (or not) in a day by the number of tea/coffee cups consumed plus the number of articles read.

 There's been a lot of discussion on C++ modules recently.
 [These slides by Doug Gregor][dg] explain what's happening under the hood, why C++ compilation tends to be so slow, and how C++ modules can help.
-The bottom line is that compiling even a single source file take a while.
+The bottom line is that compiling even a single source file might take a while.

 {% endcapture %}